agentmodels/agentmodels.org/chapters/07-reasoning-about-agents.md

 ## TODOs:
 * what's up with the visualisation?
-* "xxx is not a function" errors
-* need to figure out how to make functions defined in codeboxes globally available -- I can't, deal with it.
 * fill in words
-* keep code to 80 characters per line
-* align code nicely
 * visualisation of trajectories doesn't show final action: how to fix this?

 # this is the real bit